UCSF-DataSci/ds217-11-final-bobho1999/report.md

 **Limitations:**

 1. **Data Quality:**
-   - Large number of missing values in Wet Bulb Temperature, rainfall-related features (38.68%) required imputation, which may introduce bias
+   - Large number of missing values in Wet Bulb Temperature, precipitation-related features (38.68%) required imputation, which may introduce bias
    - Sensor dropouts create gaps in time series that could affect pattern detection
    - Outlier capping may have removed some valid extreme events
    - Only 3 weather stations - limited spatial coverage